Oasis (band): 1995–1996: (What's the Story) Morning Glory?, international success, and peak popularity

-Although a softer sound initially led to mixed reviews, Oasis' second album, (What's the Story) Morning Glory?, was a worldwide commercial success, selling over four million copies and becoming the fifth-best-selling album in UK chart history.
-By 2008, it had sold up to 22 million units in the world, making it one of the best-selling albums of all time.
-The album spawned two further hit singles, "Wonderwall" and "Don't Look Back in Anger", which reached numbers two and one respectively.
+Although a softer sound initially led to mixed reviews, Oasis's second album, (What's the Story) Morning Glory?, was a worldwide commercial success, selling over four million copies and becoming the fifth-best-selling album in UK chart history.
+By 2008, it had sold up to 22 million copies globally, making it one of the best-selling albums of all time.
+The album produced two more singles, "Wonderwall" and "Don't Look Back in Anger", which reached numbers two and one.
 It also contained "Champagne Supernova", which featured guitar and backing vocals by Paul Weller and received critical acclaim.
 The song reached number one on the US Modern Rock Tracks chart.
 In November 1995, Oasis played on back-to-back nights at Earls Court in London, the biggest ever indoor gigs in Europe at the time.
-Gallagher played a customised Union Jack emblazoned Sheraton guitar, commercially released as Supernova.
+Noel played a customised Sheraton guitar emblazoned with a Union Jack, commercially released by Epiphone as the "Supernova".

-On 27 and 28 April 1996, the group played their first headline outdoor concerts, at Maine Road football stadium, home of Manchester City F.C., of whom the Gallagher brothers have been fans since childhood.
+On 27 and 28 April 1996, Oasis played their first headline outdoor concerts, at Maine Road football stadium, home of Manchester City F.C., of whom the Gallagher brothers had been fans since childhood.
 Highlights from the second night featured on the video ...There and Then, released later the same year (along with footage from their Earls Court gigs).
 As their career reached its zenith, Oasis performed to 80,000 people over two nights at Balloch Country Park at Loch Lomond in Scotland on 3 and 4 August, before back-to-back concerts at Knebworth House on 10 and 11 August.
 The band sold out both shows within minutes.
 The audience of 125,000 people each night (2.5 million people applied for tickets, and 250,000 were actually sold, meaning the possibility of 20 sold out nights) was a record-breaking number for an outdoor concert held in the UK and remains the largest demand for a show in British history.

 Oasis were due to record an episode of MTV Unplugged at the Royal Festival Hall but Liam pulled out, citing a sore throat.
 He watched the performance from a balcony with beer and cigarettes, heckling Noel's singing between songs.
 Four days later the group left for a tour of American arenas but Liam refused to go; the band decided to continue the tour with Noel on vocals.
 Liam rejoined the tour on 30 August and on 4 September 1996, Oasis performed "Champagne Supernova" at the 1996 MTV Video Music Awards at Radio City Music Hall in New York City.
 Liam made gestures at Noel during his guitar solo, then spat beer all over the stage before storming off.
 A few weeks later Noel flew home without the band, who followed on another flight.
 This event prompted media speculation that the group were splitting up.
 The brothers soon reconciled and decided to complete the tour.